If you are interested in discussing potential projects please Contact Us

 Group Leader

-Since 2019 Ben is a Reader (equiv.
-Assoc.
-Prof.) in the the School of Biological Sciences, Queen’s University of Belfast, UK.
-His research focuses on broadly on 3 topics: (i) method development and applications in data independent acquisition mass spectrometry; (ii) method development and applications in the analysis of protein interaction networks and protein complexes; and (iii) applications of these strategies in host-pathogen biology, innate immunity, cancer biology, and drug discovery.
-Ben’s PhD was completed at University College Dublin in 2009 where he remained for 1 year as the Agilent Technologies Newman Fellow (postdoctoral) in Quantitative Proteomics.
-Ben moved to the Institute of Molecular Systems Biology at ETH Zurich in Autumn 2010 as postdoctoral researcher under the supervision of Prof. Ruedi Aebersold, where his research focused on the application of quantitative interaction proteomics in signaling and the development of DIA/SWATH mass spectrometry.
-Following this Ben was a Group Leader and SNF Ambizione Fellow at IMSB, ETH Zurich with a focus on applying methods developed as a postdoc to relevant problems in host-pathogen biology.
+Ben is the Professor of Proteomics and Chemical Biology in the School of Biological Sciences at Queen’s University Belfast, UK.
+His research focuses on broadly on 3 topics: (i) method development and applications in data independent acquisition mass spectrometry; (ii) analysis of protein interaction networks and protein complexes; and (iii) applications of these strategies in drug discovery, innate immunity, host-pathogen biology, and cancer biology.
+Ben’s PhD was completed at University College Dublin in 2009 where he remained for 1 year as the Agilent Technologies Newman Fellow.
+Ben moved to the Institute of Molecular Systems Biology at ETH Zurich in Autumn 2010 as postdoctoral researcher in the pioneering group of Prof. Ruedi Aebersold, where his research focused on the application of quantitative interaction proteomics in signaling and the development of DIA mass spectrometry.
+Following this Ben was a Group Leader and SNF Ambizione Fellow at ETH Zurich before moving to moving to Belfast in 2019 to set up an independent group.
+In 2020 Ben won the HUPO Discovery in Proteomic Sciences Award for contributions to DIA mass spectrometry.
+He currently co-directs the NI Centre of Excellence for Chemoproteomics.

 Mohammad Arefian Mohammad Arefian